- Office of the Director

 After leaving St Patrick's, Corkery taught art for the local technical education committee, before becoming inspector of Irish in 1925 and Professor of English at University College Cork in 1931.
 Among his students in UCC were Seán Ó Faoláin and Seán Ó Tuama.
 Corkery was often a controversial figure in academia for his views on Irish literature, which resulted in conflict with many scholars of the Irish language.

 Corkery wrote several plays that were produced in Cork and Dublin.
 His non-fiction included The Hidden Ireland (1924), a highly influential work about the riches of eighteenth-century Irish poetry.
 He was a member of Seanad Éireann for Fianna Fáil from 1951 to 1954 when he was nominated by the Taoiseach.
 Corkery never married.
 He died at Passage West, Co.
-Cork, on 31 December 1964.
+Cork, on 31 December 1964 and is buried at St Joseph's cemetery, Cork city.

 Corkery's papers are held in the Boole Library, University College Cork [descriptive list].